SAM.gov Registration Guide 2026: Complete Step-by-Step Process

 - Business licenses

 Physical address.
 Your actual business location, not a P.O.
 Box.
-Address formatting matters--if your physical address doesn't match standard USPS formatting, validation will fail.
+If your physical address does not match standard USPS formatting, validation will fail.
+Use the USPS address verification tool to confirm your format before entering it in SAM.gov.

 Banking Information

 Bank account details.
 The government pays contractors via Electronic Funds Transfer (EFT).
-You'll need:
+You will need:

 - Bank routing number